-Athletic Participation Fees: These fees support Athletic Department expenses and are non-refundable.
+Athletic Participation Fees: These fees help to support the expenses of the Athletic Department and are non-refundable.
 Please contact the Finance Office for a schedule of sports fees.

 Athletic Dress Code: Athletes are required to wear a collared dress shirt and tie and/or Bosco Tech team polo, team jersey, dress pants, and dress shoes on days of athletic competition.
 Failure to do so may jeopardize their participation with their team that day.
 Formal Dress days require all students to be in shirt and tie, regardless of whether a student has a sporting event on the same day.